California Employment Lawyer

 Why flat-fee instead of contingency?

-Most CA employment matters resolve before trial.
+Pre-litigation phases often determine whether an employment matter resolves before trial, escalates to an agency, or needs a contingency-fee referral.
 Flat-fee pre-litigation work is faster and cheaper for the employee than a 33-40% contingency.
 If your matter does need to go to trial, I refer to a contingency firm at that point.

 Do you handle California-only matters?